 Business activities with a regional focus bring production closer to the consumers, rendering production processes more transparent and environmentally friendly.
-By creating a regional value chain, local stakeholders foster their region's innovative capabilities and forests, which in turn exacerbates territorial and resource based conflicts with indigenous communities, small-scale farmers and settlers.
+By creating a regional value chain. local stakeholders foster their re gion's innovative capabilities resi RESOURCE-SAVING Using resource paringly is a precondition for ctive climate protection.
+The growing need for resources is also a primary cause of mounting pressure on the rainforests, which in turn exacerbates territorial and resource based conflicts with indigenous communities, small-scale farmers and settlers.